GrammaticalFramework/gf-core/download/index.md

 Here is one way to do this:

 - On Ubuntu: `sudo apt-get install libghc-haskeline-dev`
-- On Fedora: `sudo yum install ghc-haskeline-devel`
+- On Fedora: `sudo dnf install ghc-haskeline-devel`

 **GHC version**